drupol/master-thesis/src/thesis/extra.typ

 #heading("Open Source", level: 1, outlined: false)

 This master thesis has been developed exclusively using open-source tools.
-Similar to an open-source project, it was maintained on GitHub but in a private repository #cite(<PolMasterThesis>, form:"normal").
-That repository will be made public after the oral defense and necessary internal cleanup.
+Similar to an open-source project, it was maintained in a private Git repository
+#cite(<PolMasterThesis>, form:"normal").
+That repository will be made public
+after the oral defense and necessary internal cleanup.
 Automated and reproducible builds were managed via GitHub Actions
 #cite(<ghActions>,form:"normal"), ensuring that a new compiled version was
 published at each commit to the project.
-Additionally, I'm planning to publish it on @Zenodo too after the necessary formalities are completed.
+Additionally, I'm planning to publish it on Zenodo #cite(<Zenodo>,form: "normal") after the necessary formalities are completed.

 This work is licenced under a dual license: the #gls("CC BY 4.0") and the
 #gls("HL3") licences.
 You are free to share and adapt the material under the